mdelorme/MNn/docs/mnn.rst

 Miyamoto-Nagai negative
 =======================

-Here : explain why the model is upra-dupra awesome
+TODO !

-  1. Why ?
+  1. Why we need it ?
   2. What is it doing ?
   3. How ?
   4. Limitations